About Stephanie Ruble (a.k.a. sruble)

 My Creative Influences:

 * Comic Strips: A lot of kids grew up reading comic books, but I was more into newspaper comic strips.
-I loved reading The Peanuts comic and drawing Snoopy when I was a kid.
+I loved reading The Peanuts (and drawing Snoopy).
 Charles Schultz was a genius!
 After that came Calvin and Hobbes, Garfield, Bloom County, The Far Side, and For Better or For Worse.
 These days, my favorites are Pearls Before Swine, Get Fuzzy, and Zits.
 I even tried my hand at creating comics, hoping to one day have a syndicated strip.
-I drew a comic for the newsletter at one of my jobs and drew a zombie mini comic that I took to MOCCA one year (two panels are shown here).
-I'd love to do more comics, or even a graphic novel in the future.
+I drew a comic for the newsletter at one of my jobs and drew a zombie mini comic that I took to MOCCA one year.
+There's a cow comic in my current portfolio.

 * Halloween: It's my favorite holiday, which probably isn't a surprise, given that I like to write about zombies and other things that go bump in the night.
 Also, I was born two days after Halloween, on Dia de los Muertos (Day of the Dead).
-So for me, Halloween seems like part of my birthday, and lasts for three days.
-Through the years, I've enjoyed creating Halloween art, like the painting of a haunted house and graveyard shown here, which I made when I was about nine years old with a technique called crayon resist.
-(To make your own crayon resist painting, draw on paper with crayon first, then paint over it with watercolor.
-The wax resists the paint so the picture shows through.)
+So for me, Halloween seems like part of my birthday.
+You can see some of my more recent Halloween art in my portfolio.

 * Winter: Even though I grew up in Minnesota, I'm not a huge fan of snow or freezing cold winter weather.
 It makes driving impossible and slipping inevitable.
 In first grade I wrote a poem about how much I hated winter and ended by calling it a pig, which was the biggest insult that Kitty and I could think of.
 Despite this, I like drawing winter scenes.
-Maybe it's because I liked to go sledding and make snowmen and snow angels when I was little.
-There's a little bit of me in both of the little girls in this image of the first snow of the season.
-Mostly I'm the girl on the left, hating snow and cold.
-Other times, I'm the girl on the right, the one that sees the wonder and beauty of the snow falling.
-She's the one that loves the quiet after it snows, when all she hears is the soft crunch of her footsteps across the frozen tundra.
-She knows that there's a blanket and a cup of hot chocolate waiting when she gets home, and that almost makes up for the cold and the snow.
+Maybe it's because I liked to go skating and sledding, and liked making snowmen and snow angels when I was little.
+There are winter and summer self portraits I drew as a kid at the top of this page.